weak-head/m4b-maker/README.md

 **Key Features**

 - *Single Audiobook Conversion (`m4bify`)*\
-  Combine audio files (MP3, WAV, FLAC, etc.) from a directory into a single M4B file with chapter markers.
+  Combine audio files into a single M4B file with chapter markers.
 Files are processed alphabetically to ensure the correct playback order.
-Chapters are auto-generated from metadata or file names, or you can use the `--chapters-from-dirs` flag to create chapters from top-level subdirectories and specify a custom bitrate with the `--bitrate` flag.
+Chapters are auto-generated from metadata or file names, or you can use the `--chapters-from-dirs` flag to create chapters from top-level subdirectories.
+Specify a custom bitrate with the `--bitrate` flag.
+If an image file or embedded art is found, it will be added as the book cover.
+Directory names following specific patterns can also be parsed to extract metadata like author, title, and year.

 - *Batch Audiobook Conversion (`m4bulk`)*\
   Scan a root directory for audiobook folders and convert them to M4B files in parallel.
 You can pass custom options like bitrate and chapter settings to `m4bify` for each task. `m4bulk` uses multiple worker threads to process audiobooks simultaneously, making batch conversions much faster.